-Before using the Mow Wow Animals curriculum, please be sure to click on the About tab.
+Before using the Mow Wow Animals curriculum, please read Getting Started.

 The focus of this lesson is the interconnectedness of life on Earth and each person’s responsibility for sustaining the plants and animals inhabiting the Earth.
 Students will learn about ecology: the role of ecosystems and habitats that are occupied and supported by different kinds of animals and plants.
 Students will study food chains and the places on food chains held by different kinds of organisms.
 They will learn how human activity can change an environment, endangering the organisms living there.
 They will also learn why it is important to keep wild places wild.Go to Unit 1